-If you are trying to plan your first visit to Italy our 21-day itinerary is a great starting point.
-In just 8 easy steps you will have all you need to create the perfect Italian vacation.
+If you are trying to plan your first Italy itinerary this page will walk you through 8 easy steps you will cover all the things you need to consider to create the perfect Italian vacation.

 I spent months researching the best way to arrange our trip, which cities to include and what type of transport would work best.